Skip to content

 Validibot follows an open-core model.
 The core application is open source under AGPL-3.0 and includes the full validation system, all built-in validators, workflows, and single-user management.
 Two optional commercial packages add team and enterprise capabilities:

-• validibot-pro -- team management, billing, advanced analytics, signed badges
+• validibot-pro -- team management, billing, advanced analytics, signed credentials, MCP server

 • validibot-enterprise -- multi-org support, SSO/SAML, LDAP integration (includes all Pro features)